Assam: Man arrested for posing as CM's aide

-Guwahait: The Assam Police have arrested a 40-year-old man for posing as the personal assistant of the Chief Minister’s OSD.
+Guwahati: The Assam Police have arrested a 40-year-old man for posing as the personal assistant of the Chief Minister’s OSD.

 The man who by profession is a driver was identified as Rupam Das.